SABS-R3/module01_software_engineering/15_packaging_delivery/01_goals.md

 * Considerations for project packaging and delivery:
   * Expand above quote to thinking about the whole release process at the start of a project.
+  * What to release?
+  * How to release?
 * CI/CD: release automation as an extension of CI
 * Available tooling
 * Application to your projects